-She Digs is a new monthly column featuring some of our favorite women in the archaeology field.
-This month, we met with Black feminist, storyteller, artist, and archaeologist Dr. Ayana Omilade Flewellen.
+She Digs is a monthly column featuring some of our favorite women in the archaeology field.
+Meet Black feminist, storyteller, artist, and archaeologist Dr. Ayana Omilade Flewellen.

 By: Tess Brock